earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

 {% endhighlight %}

-For fun, we'll factor out argcount operation into an additional function argument, and obfuscate some variable names:
+For fun, we'll factor out the argcount operation into an additional function argument, and obfuscate some variable names:

 {% highlight python linenos=table %}